Barnaan2/Hamet_Chat/README.md

-# Hamet chatting
+# Hamet chat
-a good app for chatting
+hamet chat is web based chatting site, developed using python and javascript now its on version 1.0. developed by ©YAI